If you’re looking for a different way to prepare chicken, this is it. Ranch baked chicken breasts made with homemade ranch dressing mix.

 This is a recipe everyone in your family is going to love.
 MaryJo and I sure thought it was delicious.

-After 45 minutes the skin had browned nicely and the internal temperature was 143°.
+After another 10 minutes, the skin had browned nicely and the internal temperature was 143°.
 I pulled them out of the oven and kept them in the baking dish covered with foil for 10 minutes.

 The chicken turned out perfect with a flavorful, crunchy skin and moist, tender meat.

 This is super easy to make and gives you another way to cook chicken.
 Give ranch baked chicken breasts a try.
 Here’s the printable recipe.

 - 1/2 tbsp dried parsley

 - 1/2 tbsp dried dill

 - Mix all ingredients together in a small bowl.